 Nearby, Stacy Macklin soared forward and released a pulse of energy that proved more effective.
 Twisting with agility, she avoided the grasping hand of another Bizarro.
 My kryptonite-like energy-field seems to slow them down, if only slightly, but it doesn’t weaken them like it did the real Superman! she mused.
-When she kicked out against the brute, he reeled backward, but did not fall.
+When she kicked out against the brute, it reeled backward, but did not fall.

 Moonman tried a more thoughtful approach.
 If those things have any iron in their bloodstreams then I should be able to affect them internally, thought Brice Rogers.
-Johnny said they aren’t truly alive, so killing them isn’t an issue!
-As he concentrated, his magnetic power caused a Bizarro to double over in pain.
+As Johnny reminded us, they aren’t truly alive, so killing them isn’t an issue!
+As he concentrated, his magnetic power caused one Bizarro to double over in pain.

 Pulsar dived in front of Brice moments before a hurled piece of metal came close to decapitating the ex-astronaut.

 “Thanks!” said Moonman.
 “I owe you one!”

-Pulsar slammed into the Bizarro who had thrown the metal and said nothing.
+Pulsar slammed into the Bizarro that had thrown the metal and said nothing.
 It’s getting harder to lift that kind of weight, he thought.
 I’m losing my strength.
 What have I done to myself?

 Hovering above the others, Star Sapphire used her powers to shield herself from any attack that came too close.
 The beautiful alien queen was almost convinced that flight was now her best option.
 Do I really need answers as to what restored my gemstone? she thought.
 Isn’t ruling all of Zamaron enough for me?

 At that moment, she spotted dozens of other Bizarro-Supermen emerge from the prison in pursuit of a red-haired man wearing a green and yellow costume and a jet-pack.
-They’re drawn to that man, and he’s leading them away from the prison — and right toward me! she thought, and flew away as fast as she could, even as Klax-Ar drew closer.
+They’re drawn to that man, and he’s leading them away from the prison — and right toward me! she thought, flying away as fast as she could, even as Klax-Ar drew closer.

 The exiled Kryptonian was following Genia’s plan.
 His energy-harness somehow attracted the Bizarros, causing them to give up their attack on the prison.